-SAN DIEGO – December 17, 2016 – Future Hall of Fame boxer Bernard “The Executioner” Hopkins (55-8-2, 32 KOs) entered the ring to the sounds of his own version of “My Way,” flanked by two hooded executioners as he stepped into the ring.
-The Los Angeles crowd pf 6,513 at The Forum greeted the Philadelphia native with respect and anticipation.
+INGLEWOOD, Calif., December 17, 2016 – Future Hall of Fame boxer Bernard “The Executioner” Hopkins (55-8-2, 32 KOs) entered the ring to the sounds of his own version of “My Way,” flanked by two hooded executioner’s ‘guards’ as he stepped into the ring.
+The Los Angeles crowd of 6,513 at The Forum greeted the Philadelphia native with respect and anticipation.

 Meanwhile, the nearly forgotten opponent, Joe Smith Jr., (23-1, 19 KOs) patiently waited for all the pomp and circumstance to die down and the opening bell to sound.

-Over the next eight rounds, Smith Jr. showed he wasn’t intimidated by the backstory, the history, and the obvious affection in the boxing community for Hopkins in what he said would be the final fight on his way to the Boxing Hall of Fame.
+Over the next eight rounds, the Long Island native Smith Jr. showed he wasn’t intimidated by the backstory, the history, and the obvious affection in the boxing community for Hopkins in what he said would be the final fight of his long and accomplished career.

-Smith Jr. poured on the pressure, and in the eighth round hit Hopkins off a left jab feint with a right hook, and then a left hook, sending Hopkins flying out of the ring and all the way onto the floor of The Forum, to the gasps of the crowd.
+Smith Jr. poured on the pressure, and in the eighth round hit Hopkins off a left jab feint with a right hook, and then a left hook, sending Hopkins flying out of the ring.
+He tumbled down all the way onto the floor of The Forum, to the gasps of the crowd.
 Per the rules, if Hopkins could have gotten to his feet and continued he had 20 seconds to get back in the ring.
+Referee Jack Reiss chased Hopkins down to the floor and administered the count.

 But it wasn’t going to happen.
-Hopkins said he felt he couldn’t continue due to a sprained ankle, and it was over, with Smith Jr. winning by TKO.
+Hopkins said he felt he couldn’t continue due to a sprained ankle.
+It was over, with Smith Jr. winning by TKO.
 It is the first knockout and stoppage loss by Hopkins in his 27-year-career.
-With the victory, Smith Jr. now holds the WBC International Light Heavyweight title.
+Smith Jr. now holds the WBC International Light Heavyweight title.

 “It feels great, it’s the best feeling in the world to accomplish something I set out for and wanted to do,” said Smith Jr. How was Smith Jr. able to stop Hopkins when no one else had successfully stopped him?
 “I had seen him every time I threw the right hand, he was throwing the left.
 I had seen him fall, and I kept hitting him until I saw him go out, and I landed that left hook until he went out.
 I knew he had time to go out, but I hit him with four or five clean shots and they were good shots on the button,” explained Smith.